-How to Dye Easter Eggs with Silk Ties (In the Instant Pot!)
+How to Make Silk Tie Easter Eggs (In the Instant Pot!)

-Looking for a new way to dye Easter Eggs this year?
-PPP Team Member Cheree spent quite a few weeks back in the Spring busily trying out all sorts of Instant Pot Easter Egg recipes – in this one she shows us how to use silk ties (or scarves) to dye Easter eggs in the Instant Pot. 🙂 These aren't JUST for Easter time though – they have a bit of Farmhouse charm and could be perfect for Fall decor!
+PPP Team Member Cheree spent quite a few weeks back in the Spring busily trying out all sorts of Instant Pot Easter Egg recipes – in this one she shows us how to use silk ties (or scarves) to make silk dyed eggs in the Instant Pot. 🙂 These aren't JUST for Easter time though – they have a bit of Farmhouse charm and could be perfect for Fall decor!

-Have you ever heard of the silk tie-dyed Easter egg dying method???
+Have you ever heard of making silk dyed eggs for your Easter eggs?
 This was new to me and maybe it is to you too…